You are here:

-Researchers supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases and other institutes of the National Institutes of Health are gaining a better understanding of what causes atopic dermatitis and how it can be managed, treated, and, ultimately, prevented.
+Researchers supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and other institutes of the National Institutes of Health (NIH) are gaining a better understanding of what causes atopic dermatitis and how it can be managed, treated, and, ultimately, prevented.
 Some promising avenues of research are described below.

 Genetics: Although atopic dermatitis runs in families, the role of genetics (inheritance) remains unclear.
 It does appear that more than one gene is involved in the disease.